AcademySoftwareFoundation/rez/docs/source/environment.rst

    For any given rez config entry (see ``rezconfig.py``), you can override the setting with an environment variable, for convenience.
 Here, ``XXX`` is the uppercased equivalent of the setting name.
-For example, a setting commonly overriden this way is :data:`~config.packages_path`, whos equivalent variable is :envvar:`REZ_PACKAGES_PATH`.
+For example, a setting commonly overriden this way is :data:`packages_path`, whos equivalent variable is :envvar:`REZ_PACKAGES_PATH`.

    .. hint::